jessebutryn/wtfisbash/style-guide.md

 ### Column Width

 You know what?
-It's no longer 1984...if you want your columns to be more than 80 characters, go for it!
+It's no longer 1928...if you want your columns to be more than 80 characters, go for it!
-If you come across someone still using 640x480 screen resolution...stop sharing your scripts with them.
+If you come across someone still using IBM punch cards...please let me know because that's amazing.

 I say go ahead, get crazy, and limit your columns to 120 characters...we can live like kings!